cemakpolat/iot-simulated-devices/modbussim/README.md

 `docker-compose up --build`

-The interaction server/master and slave/client will be seen on the terminal
+The interaction server/master and slave/client will be seen on the terminal.